adafruit/Adafruit-Metro-M7-with-AirLift-PCB/README.md

 ### Description

 Get ready for our fastest Metro ever - the NXP iMX RT1011 microcontroller powers this board with a 500 MHz ARM Cortex M7 processor.
-There's 4 MB of execute-in-place QSPI for firmware + disk storage and 128KB of SRAM in-chip
+There's 4 MB of execute-in-place QSPI for firmware + disk storage and 128KB of SRAM in-chip.

-We're still working on the design but here's some stuff you can look forward to:

 Features: